Outdoor Foam Parties

 Use plastic cups and plates.
 Because foam parties tend to get a little bit more rowdy than regular parties, it is not a good idea to use glass cups or plates that can shatter and leave sharp pieces on the floor.
 The foam will cover the evidence of a broken glass, which could cause others to cut their feet or ankles.

 Required for Setup:

 Minimum space: 24L x 24W x 6H for Pit, 50L x 50W without.

 Electrical outlet(s): 1 (Generators are required for Park/Field setups.)

 Water Outlet: 1 spigot with standard water pressure (40-45psi) within 50ft.

 Surface: Cannot be set up on dirt, rocks, sand or within 10ft of in ground pools.

 Beach balls, Balloons, Pool Noodles, Music, Glow items, are just a few of the items you an add on to make your party unforgettable!

 A Cleanup Plan

-Party foam eventually turns into soapy residue, so have a cleanup plan prepared.
+If you party is outside it will go away on its own or you can use a hose to wash it away.
+Party foam eventually turns into soapy residue, so have a cleanup plan prepared if your event is indoors.
 Ask a couple of people to volunteer to help clean after the party.
 Purchase a few mops and squeegees from your local supply store and plan to mop up all the water and residue to return the venue back to its pre-party condition.
 Cleanup may include bringing furniture back in and putting it in its place, removing protective plastic from certain areas, and reconnecting all plugs and extension cords.
 Rolling Video Games of New England will not be responsible for any clean up at the end of an event.
-There is never any diving into a foam area allowed.
 Just like any soap product you will want to wash any residue from your body and cloths once you are done with your foam party.